ltalavera19/ltalavera19/itmo-356/Review Questions/chapter-02/chapter-02.md

 1. Why did Bruce Perens help write the Open Source Definition / Debian Social Contract Standard?

+He wanted to futher the research that was already going into the project.

 1. What were the two commercial Linux companies featured in the movie (Note-one does not exist any longer)?

 Red Hat Linux and VA Linux.

 1. What is Red Hat Linux's stock price today compared to the the price listed in the movie?
 What is VA Linux's stock price today compared to the movie?
 (Hint VA Linux was sold and now belongs to another company, find that company's stock price.)

+Their stock price is around $187.71 per share.

 1. According to Eric S. Raymond what was the major application that needed to "flip" for opensource to become a viable enterprise solution?

 A big database vendor

 1. What was the first major commercial company to opensource a key product?
 What did that product eventually become?

+The first example of free and open-source software is believed to be the A-2 system, developed at the UNIVAC division of Remington Rand in 1953, which was released to customers with its source code

 1. How does Richard Stallman react at the end of the movie to the success of the Linux kernel to the exclusion of the GNU toolchain?